 The Center continues to focus on our primary goals of providing a safe and secure environment for our residents, visitors, and our communities.
 The JCO's do an excellent job of conducting watch tours.
-On an average day, over two thousand (2,000) room checks are completed within the appropriate time frames.
+On an average day, over 2,000 room checks are completed within the appropriate time frames.
 Beyond our primary goals, the Center's staff does a remarkable job of offering care for the residents and tending to their personal, educational, nutritional, and medical needs.
-Because of the dedication of the maintenance crew and kitchen staff to cleanliness, the facility gets positive remarks from inspectors and visitors alike.
+Because of the dedication of the

+maintenance crew an remarks from inspecto d kitchen staff to cleanliness, the facility gets positive ors and visitors alike.

 Submitted by:

 Allen Bennett Detention Superintendent

+308080808080808080808080808080808080808 06